Caia-Tech/the-burden/README.md

 © 2025 Marvin Tutt.
 All rights reserved.

-This work is free for personal reading and sharing.
+This work is in progress.
+It is free for personal reading and sharing.
 For institutional, commercial, educational, or training use, please contact: owner@caiatech.com

 ## Official Distribution

 The only authorized distribution of this work is through [theburden.org](https://theburden.org).
-Copies obtained from other sources may be incomplete, modified, or unauthorized.
+Copies obtained from other sources may be incomplete, modified, unauthorized, or contain scam links.

 ---

-*For those who debug hearts like code.*